Qiksar/qiksar/README.md

 Use the follwing buttons on the home screen to maintain the different types of data:

+* Maintain Tenants
 * Maintain Members
 * Maintain Groups
 * Maintain Roles
 * Maintain Status

+# Deploy to Digital Ocean

+## This is a work in progress

+Currently documented for Digital Ocean

+* Register a domain
+* Setup DNS
+* Create a Database Cluster
+* Create a virtual machine
+* Run the server preparation scripts
+* Put the source on to the server
+* Rebuild the services